Nick Folk: Tampa Bay Buccaneers

 On March 17, 2017, Folk was signed as a free agent by the Tampa Bay Buccaneers, to compete with the previous year's second-round draft choice Roberto Aguayo.
 On August 12 the Buccaneers released Aguayo after missing two kicks in a preseason game.
 The Buccaneers then signed Zach Hocker to compete with Folk for the starting kicking job.
-On September 1, the Buccaneers released Zach Hocker giving Folk the starting job.
+On September 1, the Buccaneers released Hocker giving Folk the starting job.
 In Week 5, he missed three field goals, at 56, 49, and 31 yards, in a 19–14 loss to the New England Patriots.
 On October 9, 2017, he was placed on injured reserve with a "minor injury" classification.
 By rule, following his removal from the team's injured reserve, he was required to be released to free agency.
 On February 22, 2018, Folk was released from the Buccaneers.

 Arizona Hotshots

 On January 25, 2019, Folk attended a tryout with the Chicago Bears, but was not offered a contract.
 The next day, he signed with the Arizona Hotshots of the Alliance of American Football.
-Folk was the record-holder for the longest AAF field goal at 55 yards.
+Folk was the record-holder for the longest field goal in AAF history goal at 55 yards.
 The league ceased operations in April 2019.